 - 1/2 cup red cabbage, chopped

-- 1/2 cup carrots, julienned or carrots (I buy mine pre-packaged)
+- 1/2 cup carrots, julienned or shredded (I buy mine pre-packaged)

 - 2 green onions, sliced